knbknb/ai-system-roles/README.md

 CC-0, see [LICENSE](./LICENSE) file.

 ## Obsolete?
+Dubious?

 I've sporadically used these codesnippets in my work on a PC, in a Linux Terminal, or in Juypyter Notebooks.

-**Since late 2024 you can use the super-smart System Message Generator on [playground.openai.com](https://playground.openai.com) to generate good prompts interactively.**
+**Since late 2024 you can use the super-smart System Message Generator on [playground.openai.com](https://playground.openai.com) or t Anthropic's [Prompt Generator](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/prompt-generator) to generate good prompts interactively.**

 (In Playground sidebar, click on "Chat".
 In Main Panel, near "System Message", click on the "sparkling stars" icon.)